ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ![Unmanaged Neighbors](troubleshooting/unmanaged_neighbors.png)

-This is the best table to start as not only you see the local host and interface names, but also the remote hostname, interface name, and remote IP.
+This is the best table to start with because it not only shows the local host and interface names but also provides the remote hostname, interface name, and remote IP address.
 Since devices can connect to multiple other devices, there can be duplicate remote hostnames in this list.

-You can export this view to CSV and remove duplicate hostnames to get a unique list of devices.
-For instance, in this demo, we see a total of 59 unmanaged neighbors, but only 40 unique remote hostnames.
+You can export this view to CSV and remove duplicate hostnames to obtain a unique list of devices.
+For instance, in this demo, we observe a total of 59 unmanaged neighbors, but only 40 unique remote hostnames.

 #### Interfaces --> Connectivity matrix --> Unmanaged Neighbors Detail

 ![Unmanaged Neighbors Detail](troubleshooting/unmanaged_neighbors_detail.png)

-This table shows you unmanaged neighbors based on many protocols and has a built-in default intent check for you.
+This table displays unmanaged neighbors based on various protocols and includes a built-in default intent check for you.

 - <span style="color:red;">RED</span>: Provides a list of unmanaged CDP/LLDP
   neighbors
   (`cdp|lldp|mndp`).
-This does not provide you with the remote hostname which is why it is recommended to look at this table second.
+However, it does not provide the remote hostname, which is why it is recommended to look at this table second.

 - <span style="color: orange;">AMBER</span>: Is a list of unmanaged Interior Gateway Protocols (`eigrp|ospf|rip|isis|pim|vxlan|cef`).
-It is specified as such because if you have a neighbor adjacency with an iGP, it is assumed it is under the control of your network.
+It is specified as such because if you have a neighbor adjacency with an iGP, it is assumed to be under the control of your network.

   !!! tip

-      Check this table for help with locating rogue devices in your network.
+      Check this table for assistance with locating rogue devices in your network.

 - <span style="color: blue;">BLUE</span>: Is the default rule if the protocol does not match any other regex.